In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-When I first starting this blog and transformed it into a full-fledged freelance business, I didn’t have a lot of money.
+When first started this blog and created a full-fledged freelance business, I didn’t have a lot of money.
 I was in $14,000 of consumer debt and was living in a very sketchy apartment (that I desperately wanted to move out of).

 The only thing I could do, was start a business using The Lean Startup model.
 But that’s not to say I only made choices based on what was cheap.

 Running a lean business doesn’t mean you have to be cheap or use anything that’s poorly made.
 It’s all about running it efficiently and focusing on the areas that are worth the investment.

 You’ve got to evaluate the parts of your business that are making money (or have the potential to) and invest your time and money into those areas.

 And if those areas aren’t bringing in much of an income, it’s time to stop outsourcing work or spending too much time on those things.
 You want your business to be self-sustaining, not a time or money suck.